civiccc/react-waypoint/README.md

 If that algorithm doesn't work for your use case, then you might find the `scrollableAncestor` prop useful.
 It allows you to specify what the scrollable ancestor is.
-Pass a node as that prop, and the Waypoint will use the scroll position of *that* node, rather than its first scrollable ancestor.
+Pass a reference to a DOM node as that prop, and the Waypoint will use the scroll position of *that* node, rather than its first scrollable ancestor.

+This can also be the string "window", which can be useful if you are using server rendering.

 #### Example Usage